toomusa/fair-trade-apparel/README.md

 Technology Used:  React.js, Docker, Javascript, CSS

-It is no secret that the apparel industry, specifically “fast fashion” is one of the  worst polluters on the planet.
+It is no secret that the apparel industry, specifically “fast fashion”, is one of the  worst polluters on the planet.
 Our goal is to create a standard of certification that not only compiles, but adds to, existing international standards regarding 6 key areas in the apparel industry in order to begin to put more sustainable standards and processes in place.

 1. Materials
 2. Process